apope-flexgen/hybridos/dbi/README.md

 ### Identifiers that are in each Document of a collection:
 * "_id": This allows the program know what document it is updating
-* "_doc": This allows the program to know what document it is assigned to when retrieving from mongo, to make sure that local map and mongo are the same
+* "_doc": This allows the program to know what document it is assigned to when retrieving from mongo, to make sure that local map and mongo are the same [DEPREACTED -- just use _id]
 * "_version": This is a time stamp for when it was created

 ### These examples are assuming you are starting with an empty database